sunminghui81/sunminghui81.github.io/_posts/2017-02-15-numpy-scipy-tutorial.md

    b[0, 0] = 77
    print a[0, 1]
    ```
 1. You can also mix integer indexing with slice indexing.
-However, doing so will yield an array of lower rank than the original array. <br>
+However, doing so will yield an array of lower rank than the original array.

    ```python
    import numpy as np